yzhou2890/demo/README.md

 # demo
-demo for python programming for image and video processing
+demo of python programming for image and video processing